kreidler/SBus_Decoder/README.md

 Please compare with the pictures above.

 ## Firmware
 As usual the code can be flashed using the Arduino IDE.
-The code was testes with 1.0.6 and has not been run on the newer versions.
+Of course, the folder FUTABA_SBUS has to be added as library via Sketch -> Include library -> Add .ZIP library.
 After flashing the Decoder must be initialized:

   * Set JP "Config Mode"
   * Run the SBUS Decoder Configurator